NoroffFEU/development-platforms/src/content/docs/databases/PostgreSQL/postgreSQL-case-study.md

 ### Key Findings:

 - **Flexibility and Stability:** PostgreSQL ensures flexibility, and works best for typical applications who handles alot of structred information, requiring high safety and fast searching.
 However it can still be very adapatble and flexible, so its highly usable for a wide range of use cases.
-Its stable performance and reliability make it go-to choice for alot of developers.
+Its stable performance and reliability make it go-to choice for alot of developers and programmers.

 - **Advanced Features:** Over the years, PostgreSQL has evolved and added features to meet the needs of its developers and users.
 These include built-in replication, native partitioning, and regular updates for better performance and increased security.